-The goal of the Transactions child project is to design and pilot financial and risk management instruments that extend financing to reduced-deforestation commodity production and reduce financing for unsustainable practices.

-This project will facilitate the involvement of commercial and financial actors in the actual purchasing of deforestation free supply coming out of the Program and its targeted areas.
+The goal of this component is to design and pilot financial and risk management instruments that extend financing to reduced-deforestation commodity production and reduce financing for unsustainable practices.
+This component of the IAP will facilitate the involvement of commercial and financial actors in the actual purchasing of reduced deforestation supply coming out of the Program and its targeted areas.
 The project will provide guidance and support to enable and strengthen financial flows and trade that fuel the transactions.

-The Transactions project links the efforts and results of the Production project with the ones of the Demand project, helping supply and demand materialize in concrete trade transactions and financial support.
-The Project will ease the barriers commercial actors have to initiate new purchasing agreements and contracts, will help with business development and match-making efforts, and will facilitate the communication and negotiation between buyers and local production in the targeted landscapes.
+This component of the IAP links the efforts and results of the other two components, helping supply and demand materialize in concrete trade transactions and financial support.
+It will ease the barriers commercial actors have to initiate new purchasing agreements and contracts, will help with business development and match-making efforts, and will facilitate the communication and negotiation between buyers and local production in the targeted landscapes.
 It will also identify interested financial institutions able to service the farmers involved in the Program and facilitate the provision of financial services required.
 Special attention will be paid in working with financial institutions interested in providing financial services to farmers committed to conservation of forest.